Karl Spencer Lashley Award

 Edvard and May-Britt Moser

 The American Philosophical Society is pleased to announce the recipients of the 2014 Karl Spencer Lashley Award are Edvard and May-Britt Moser "in recognition of their discovery of grid cells in entorhinal cortex, and their pioneering physiological studies of hippocampus, which have transformed understanding of the neural computations underlying spatial memory."
 Professor Edvard Moser leads the Kavli Institute for Systems Neuroscience and May-Britt Moser is Director of the Centre for Neural Computation, both at the Norwegian University of Science and Technology.
-The award will be presented to the Mosers on November 9, 2014, at the Society’s annual Autumn General Meeting.
+The award was presented to the Mosers on November 9, 2014, at the Society's annual Autumn General Meeting.

 Edvard and May-Britt Moser have carried out pioneering studies of the neural circuitry in the hippocampus and entorhinal cortex, structures of the brain long known to be involved in memory.
 They discovered a new cell type in entorhinal cortex, grid cells, illuminated how information is represented in place cells of the hippocampus, and identified separate operations for its CA1 and CA3 fields.
 Grid cells are neurons in the entorhinal cortex that provide a map of the spatial environment.
 Unlike place cells, which fire when the animal is at a single location, grid cells have multiple firing fields which form a periodic triangular matrix tiling the entire environment.
 Their work has transformed understanding of how these structures operate to support spatial processing and memory.